Drug Addiction Florida | The Holidays and Sobriety

 The power of recovery has changed your life.
 You made a conscious choice to abstain from prescription drug use/abuse, alcohol use/abuse and other drug abuse.
 You challenged yourself to overcome your substance abuse problems in your treatment program and succeeded!
 Be proud of that accomplishment.

-Let’s explore how can maintain your recovery over the holidays:
+Let’s explore how you can maintain your recovery over the holidays:

 Avoid temptations at gatherings